Sign Language Interpreters for Every Setting

 Legal compliance: The ADA requires “effective communication.”
 In many professional settings, auto-captions do not meet this standard.
 CART is the recognized accommodation for education, healthcare, legal proceedings, and workplace communication.

-People with auditory processing disorders who can hear but have difficulty processing spoken language.
+• People with auditory processing disorders

-Non-native English speakers who find reading easier than listening.
+• Non-native English speakers who find reading easier than listening

 CART is commonly used in educational institutions, workplaces, conferences, medical appointments, legal proceedings, and public meetings.